 6.25.2 Guidance to language users

-Follow the mitigation mechanisms of subclause 6.25.5 of ISO/IEC TR 24772-1:2019.
+Follow the mitigation mechanisms of subclause 6.25.5 of ISO/IEC 24772-1:2019.

 Consider using short-circuit forms by default (errors resulting from the incorrect use of short-circuit forms are much less common), thought this can make it more difficult to express the distinction between the cases where short-circuited evaluation is known to be needed (either for correctness or for performance) and those where it is not.